Educating the educators about cystinosis

 Help teachers and school staff understand the facts about cystinosis.

 Dealing with absences

 - Missing sleep because of medicine schedules

 Helping peers understand cystinosis can make a big difference for your child.
 You, your child, or the school nurse may want to speak to teachers and students at the start of the school year to explain cystinosis to them.

 School day checklist for cystinosis

 This checklist contains helpful tips for making your child’s life more manageable at school.
 Work with your child's school to complete this checklist.

 Create a plan for managing your child's medicine at school

-Identify a staff member to be your child's go-to advocate at school
+Identify a staff member to be your child's go-to advocate

 Ask your child's teacher to make special arrangements to make the classroom more comfortable for your child